du693/cheep/README.md

 ### NextAUTH

 I chose NextAuth to handle my verification and JWT token generation because of the its seamless integration with Next.js and effective session management.
-The providers I utilize were Linkedin, Google, and Github.
+The providers I chose are Linkedin, Google, and Github.
 This process was more of a pain than it should have been due to unclear documentation on what redirect URI's should be used, especially for Linkedin.

 ### API Route protection (middleware)

 Each API route is has been wrapped with middleware that checks if there is a valid session.
 This is to defend against unvalidated access to the route.
-The input itself travelling through has been sanitized allowing alphanumeric characters only (or alphabet only in specific cases) , then validated further with express-validator.
+The input itself travelling through has been sanitized by allowing alphanumeric characters only (or alphabet only in specific cases) , then validated further with express-validator.

 ### NoSQL injection protection

 To expand further on the previous point, I ensure proper sanitization of incoming request data to mongoDB by using ```server.use(ExpressMongoSanitize())```.
 This is with the specific goal adding another layer of protection against any noSQL injection attacks.
 Below is a link to Cheep's privacy policy to display exactly how user data will be handled.

-(privacy policy TBD)
+(privacy policy to be made before full deployment)

 ### Deployment Plans